ESCOMP/CESM_share/README.md

 [ccs_config](https://github.com/esmci/ccs_config_cesm) or something similar.

-If you are testing this share code in the context of a CESM (or CAM, CTSM, etc.) checkout, then you already have the required cime and ccs_config_cesm repositories in the correct location.
-If not, you will need to obtain recent versions of cime and ccs_config_cesm, checking them out alongside this share code repository.
+If you are testing this share code in the context of a CESM (or CAM, CTSM, etc.) checkout, then you already have the required cime and ccs_config_cesm repositories.
+If not, you will need to obtain recent versions of cime and ccs_config_cesm. (cime and ccs_config_cesm must be checked out in the same directory as each other - i.e., sibling directories of each other.
+The following instructions assume that they are also sibling directories of the share code; this isn't necessary, but if they are in a different location then you will need to adjust the path to cime's run_tests.py script in the below command.)

 If this share code is at the path `/PATH/TO/CODE/share`, then do the following: